Shantou Guangdong, China Travel Guide

 It reduces stress after a long flight, ensuring a smooth start to your trip.

 Car rental for self-driving is generally not an option for foreign tourists because a valid Chinese driving license is required.
 International Driving Permits are not recognized for independent driving.
-It is possible and often recommended to hire a car with a driver through local travel agencies or major hotels if you require private transportation.
-This offers convenience and flexibility without the need for a local license.
+It is possible and often recommended to hire a private car with a driver through local travel agencies or major hotels if you require private transportation.
+This offers convenience and flexibility without the requirement for a local license.

 Road conditions in and around Shantou are generally good, especially major highways and expressways.
 Urban areas can experience heavy traffic jams, especially during rush hours.
 Driving styles in China can be pushy, and adherence to traffic rules may vary from what you are accustomed to in Western countries.
 If you are a passenger, be aware and cautious.
 Exercise caution on busy streets without dedicated pedestrian paths.